Activating the mailbox Guard

 Options

-Defines if and when the password for the private key is requested:- Always ask: Highest security – password is required every time it is accessed.
+Defines if and when the password for the private key is requested:- Ask each time: Highest security – password is required every time it is accessed.

-- Remember for session: More convenient – no re-entry needed during a session.
+- Session: More convenient – no re-entry needed during a session.

-- Never ask: Only suitable if the device is fully protected.
+- Duration in minutes/hours: Only suitable if the device is fully protected.

 These settings can be adjusted at any time and apply by default to all new messages.